How to Return Value if Cell is Blank (12 Ways)

 =IF(D5="",C5,"")

-Here, the logical condition is D5=”” which means cell D5 of the Delivery Date column will be empty and if it is TRUE then it will return the value of cell C5 of the Order Date column otherwise it will return Blank.
+Here, the logical condition is D5=”” which checks whether D5 of the Delivery Date is empty.
+If the result is TRUE, then it will return the value of cell C5 of the Order Date column.
+Otherwise, it will return Blank.

 Inserting Formula to Return Value